peterpapas1/farmers-platform-app/README.md

-# FOLLOW THE GUID TO RUN THE PROJECT ON LOCAL
+# FOLLOW THE GUIDE TO RUN THE PROJECT ON LOCAL

 I will create a build version with a hook later on